tanannii/GA_Project/README.md

 ### Overview
 The SAT and ACT are standardized tests that many colleges and universities in the United States require for their admissions process.
 There was a change in format for SAT in 2016.
 Math is now taking a bigger weightage.
-Unlike ACT, SAT do not have a Science section.
 Hence, Math results influence SAT score much more than ACT.

 ### Problem Statement
-With the change in SAT's format in 2016, was there a change in participation rate?
-Also, did the focus in Math encouraged mathmatically strong students to opt for SAT?
+Was this decision beneficial for College Board in its competition against ACT Inc. in its fight for market share?

+     - Did this decision cause any change in SAT participation rate?

+     - Did this decision encourage students strong in Mathematics to sit for SAT?

+     - Did these students switch over to SAT and abandon ACT?
+Or did they take both tests?

 ### Data Dictionary
 |Feature|Type|Dataset|Description|